python/cpython/Doc/library/importlib.metadata.rst

             return s.encode('utf-8')
         return s

-You can also use the :meth:`!~PackagePath.locate` method to get the absolute path to the file::
+You can also use the :meth:`!locate` method to get the absolute path to the file::

     >>> util.locate()  # doctest: +SKIP